awsdocs/aws-cloudformation-user-guide/doc_source/security-data-protection.md

 For data protection purposes, we recommend that you protect AWS account credentials and set up individual users with AWS IAM Identity Center \(successor to AWS Single Sign\-On\) or AWS Identity and Access Management \(IAM\)\.
 That way, each user is given only the permissions necessary to fulfill their job duties\.
 We also recommend that you secure your data in the following ways:
 + Use multi\-factor authentication \(MFA\) with each account\.
 + Use SSL/TLS to communicate with AWS resources\.
-We recommend TLS 1\.2 or later\.
+We require TLS 1\.2 and recommend TLS 1\.3\.
 + Set up API and user activity logging with AWS CloudTrail\.
 + Use AWS encryption solutions, along with all default security controls within AWS services\.
 + Use advanced managed security services such as Amazon Macie, which assists in discovering and securing sensitive data that is stored in Amazon S3\.